AGamingS21/dotfiles/README.md

         - wont scan for smb shares have to put in the url to it.
         - switch to nautilus once on arch
     - add a dock
+        - ngw-dock-hyprland.
+Will need to do this when on arch
 - zsh
     - lsd config
 - ~~rofi~~
     - ~~launch flatpaks~~
         - ~~had to add items to the XDG_DATA_DIRS var.~~
+- make thunderbolt work with mouse, keyboard and monitor

 - gtk
     - do this once on arch. nwg-look not working
     - find theme/icons for all apps that I want
     - figure out how to get the .config/gtk-xxx to work when logging in

-- clipboard history
+- ~~clipboard history~~
-    - not copying to my clip board when seleting
+    - ~~not copying to my clip board when seleting~~

 - printing
     - get printer working